Helpful Resources on Business Plans

 Your financial business plan is an estimate of how your business will balance its revenue with its costs in order to eventually make a profit or break even.
 If a business does not make a profit or break even immediately, then you may have to take out a loan or find someone to invest in your business for partial ownership.

-To create a financial business plan, you need to consider one-time expenses, ongoing expenses, revenue, and profits.
+Use the Prototype to Profit Financial Business Plan Resource to build your financial business plan.
+You will need to consider one-time expenses, ongoing expenses, revenue, and profits.
 One-time expenses occur only one time.
 Ongoing expenses are ones that are needed to build additional versions of the product, to market and sell the product, and to run a business.
 Usually financial business plans project these by the month.

 - Materials: How much will it cost to build your initial product (your prototype) or design your service?
 This includes the cost of materials and the amount of time it takes to build your prototype or design your service.

 - Facilities and Equipment: What kinds of equipment and computers are needed for your business?
 How much do these cost?
 How many desks, chairs, and tables will you need?

 - Employees: How many people are needed to create, market, and distribute your product?
 How much do they typically get paid (browse Indeed to learn more about average salaries)?

 - Marketing: How do you plan to market and sell your product or service?
 How much will that cost?